Growing up, never imagined that village boy like me would occupy highest post in nation: Kovind | Politics

 - India

+He was addressing a gathering at the Paraunkh village, which is his birthplace, in Kanpur Dehat district of Uttar Pradesh.
+The Rashtrapati Bhavan tweeted that in a rare emotional gesture, after landing at the helipad near his village, Kovind bowed and touched the soil to pay obeisance to the land of his birth.

+This is the first time the president is visiting his village after taking over his present assignment.
+Though he desired to visit the place earlier, plans could not materialise because of the pandemic, an official statement had earlier said.

-President Ram Nath Kovind on Sunday said he had never imagined that an ordinary village boy like him would have the honor of occupying the highest post in the country, and thanked the people of his birthplace for this.
-He was addressing a gathering at the Paraunkh village, which is his birthplace, in Kanpur Dehat district. ''I had never imagined even in my dreams that an ordinary village boy like me would have the honor of occupying the highest post in the country.
+''I had never imagined, even in my dreams, that an ordinary village boy like me would have the honour of occupying the highest post in the country.
 But, our democratic system made this possible,'' Kovind said.

+''Wherever I have reached today, the credit goes to the soil of this village, this region, and to your love and blessings,'' he said.

+The president paid tributes to B R Ambedkar, makers of the Constitution and freedom fighters.
+He also visited Milan Kendra and Veerangana Jhalkari Bai Inter College and addressed a Jan Sambodhan Samaroh.

 He said that the scent of soil of the village and the memories of its residents always remain etched in his heart. ''For me Paraunkh is not only a village, it is my 'maatribhoomi' (motherland) from where I get inspiration to serve the country,'' Kovind said.